deepika-jangid/Flutter-Learning/1st V App/README.md

 <br><b>5.
 Text</b>-  You can put whatever text you want to put in your app with different different styles, fonts, colors, sizes, etc.
 <br><b>6.
 Image</b>- You can add images to your app by some folder, URL, etc.
 <br><b>7.
 Icon</b> - Flutter provides pre-created icons, you just need to choose the name of icon which you want to use like email, profile, alarm, phone, etc.
 <br><b>8.
-IconButton</b>- By default the icon you created is not interactive.
+IconButton</b>- By default whenever you creates an icon, the icon is not interactive in nature.
 It is just a icon so to make it interactive like when we press it, something happens then we can go for IconButton which makes the icon as a button as well.
 And here you can put what you want to be happen when you will press the button.

 <br> ![](Images/App%20Preview.png)